 - a good grinding of black pepper

-Add the herbs, chili pepper, shallot, lemon zest, sumac and sesame seeds to the lentils and mix well.
+Place the lentils in a medium-sized mixing bowl and add the herbs, chili pepper, shallot, lemon zest, sumac and sesame seeds and mix well.
 Add the lemon juice, oil, salt and pepper, and stir until all the lentils are glistening.
 Taste and adjust the seasonings as needed.

 If you aren’t serving the salad right away, add a little extra lemon juice; the lentils soak up and dull the lemon flavour over time, so start with a more assertive flavour than you’d like the salad to have at serving time.